Calke Abbey: National Trust ownership

-Estate
+Estate and natural heritage

 The Trust manages the surrounding landscape park with an eye to nature conservation.
 It contains such features as a walled garden, with a flower garden and a former physic garden, now managed as a kitchen garden.
 The ancient deer park of the Calke Abbey Estate is a designated Site of Special Scientific Interest and national nature reserve, particularly noted for its rare wood pasture habitat and associated deadwood invertebrate fauna.
+The estate features hundreds of veteran trees, including a 1000 year old oak tree called the Old Man of Calke.
 The estate is also listed at Grade II* on the National Register of Historic Parks and Gardens.

 To the side of the house is a large quadrangle of buildings forming the old stable yard and farm, complete with old carriages and farm implements.
 The outbuildings incorporate a brewhouse that is linked to the main house by a tunnel.

 The limestone quarries on the estate near Ticknall are the end point of the railway that took limestone to the Ashby Canal at Willesley basin and one of the tunnels can be seen restored and running under the drive.
 It closed in 1915.